 Will you be notified if the drinking water you obtain from a public water supplier (as opposed to drinking water from an on-site private well or other private source) does not meet Safe Drinking Water Act Standards?
-What kind of notification can you drinking water can and do occur.
+What kind of notification can you expect?

+Despite the efforts of water suppliers (public water systems), problems with drinking water can and do occur.
 For example, as water suppliers test their water, they may discover that levels of certain contaminants are higher than the standards or maximum contaminant levels (MCLs) set by U.S. EPA or ADEM.
 These higher contamination levels could be due to a change in local water conditions, heavy rainstorms or an accidental spill of a hazardous substance.
 Water suppliers may also fail to take one or a series of their required samples.